4 Mountain Medicinals in the Wasatch

 Avoid confusion with yew (toxic)

 Remember, plants are not just here for us to personally gain from.
 They serve a purpose in their environment, and if we over-harvest, we disrupt that ecosystem.
-Only pick what you can use- particularly when you’re picking part of the plant that will prevent it from going to seed (flowers).
+Only pick what you can use- particularly when you’re picking part of the plant that will prevent it from going to seed or otherwise reproducing (flowers, roots).